Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Simulation study

 \subsection{Conclusions}

-Our method comparison suggests that the frequentist approach, implemented in \textbf{frailtypack}, reaches some limitations when fitting the more complex TPJMs, compared to the Bayesian approach implemented in \textbf{R-INLA}.
-Convergence rates are lower and estimation of the association parameters is highly variable with \textbf{frailtypack}.
-However, a representation of the baseline survival curves estimated under both scenarios is displayed in Figure \ref{Fig1}.
-The median of the estimated survival curves is slightly lower than the true survival with \textbf{R-INLA} although the credible interval contains the true curve, while the point estimate from \textbf{frailtypack} is closer to the true curve but yields much larger confidence intervals.
-Note that \textbf{R-INLA} being a deterministic algorithm, the notion of ``convergence rate" does not apply and is only provided in the results for comparison with the iterative algorithm implemented in \textbf{frailtypack}.
+Our method comparison suggests that the frequentist approach, implemented in \textbf{frailtypack}, reaches some limitations when fitting the more complex TPJMs, compared to the Bayesian approach implemented in \textbf{INLA}, which provides accurate approximations of posterior quantities.
+Convergence might be an issue and estimation of the association parameters is highly variable with \textbf{frailtypack}.
+A representation of the baseline survival curves estimated under both scenarios is displayed in Figure \ref{Fig5}.
+The median of the estimated survival curves is unbiased with both estimation strategies but \textbf{INLA} has a reduced variability compared to \textbf{frailtypack}.
+Note that \textbf{INLA} being a deterministic algorithm, the notion of ``convergence rate" does not apply and is only provided in the results for comparison with the iterative algorithm implemented in \textbf{frailtypack}.
+R codes including data simulation and model estimation with \textbf{frailtypack} and \textbf{INLA} assuming a conditional two-part joint model are available at $github.com/DenisRustand/TPJM\_sim$ and in the supplementary materials for scenario 2, other scenarios follow trivially.